GGP1/atoll/README.md

 ### Password levels

 Atoll guarantees that the password will contain at least one of the characters of each level selected (except Space<sup>[1](#one)</sup>), only if the length of the password is higher than the number of levels.
+A level that is already represented by one of the characters to include isn't added twice.

 1. Lowecases (a, b, c...)
 2. Uppercases (A, B, C...)